JonathanDCohen/Prim-Cpp/README.md

 Jon-Cohen-Code-Sample
 =====================

-Matlab and shell script code samples related to Besov image denoising
+Matlab and C++ code samples.

-The important files are BesovChambollePock.m, findMus.m and decomp.sh
+The important files in the Besov Denoising folder are BesovChambollePock.m and findMus.m

-BesovChambollePock is the entry point for Besov image denoising as described in the upcoming paper "Pointwise Image Denoising in Besov Spaces" by Buzzerd, Chambolle, Cohen, Levine, and Lucier.
+besovChambollePock is the entry point for Besov image denoising as described in the upcoming paper "Pointwise Image Denoising in Besov Spaces" by Buzzerd, Chambolle, Cohen, Levine, and Lucier.
+A test image, girl-noisy-16.pgm is included, and the default paramters for the function are fairly suitable for that image.

-findMus.m is the implementation of the algorithm I contributed to the project.
-It projects a sequence of vector fields onto the unit norm ball in the dual to the function space B^1_inf(L1) by finding the root of an implicity defined function mapping a KKT variable, nu, to a sequence of limiters, mu.
-This algorithm runs in log time, whereas the previous algorithm used when I entered the project ran in quadratic time, and switching in this algorithm cut our running time from about 10 hours to about 30 seconds, depending on image size.
+findMus.m is the implementation of the algorithm I contributed to the project.It projects a sequence of vector fields onto the unit norm ball in the dual to the function space B^1_inf(L1) in O(j*log N) time, where j is the number of image scales being considered and N is the number of pixels in the image.
+This is opposed to the algorithm being used when I first started on the project which ran in O(j*N^2) time.

-decomp.sh is a shell script I wrote for testing the image denoising and related image decomposition algorithms remotely, without having to keep a connection to Duquesne's cluster.
-It asks the user for the testing parameters and writes a matlab script which calls a pre-written decomposition test script, using each of the parameters in turn.
-The scripts are called using nohup to run in the background.

-The rest of the files are included so that these programs will run, and a test image, girl-noisy-16.pgm is included as well.
+The C++ project in the Minimum Spanning Tree folder are an implementation of Prim's Algorithm using an adjacency list and priority queue.
+It was originally intended as a response to [this programming challenge](http://www.reddit.com/r/dailyprogrammer/comments/20cydp/14042014_challenge_152_hard_minimum_spanning_tree/) on the dailyprogrammer subreddit, but I decided to clean it up for use here, sticking more or less to the Google C++ coding standards.
+The code was not submitted for the challenge so there is no cunfusion about whether or not the code is actually mine.
+It has been tested to compile cleanly with the command g++ *.cpp --std=c++11 -stdlib=libc++ -Wall on Mac OSX (make sure it compiles on Ububntu as well) using gcc4.7, and takes a filename containing the proper input as an argument.
+The file "challenge.txt" contains the challenge input from the original programming challenge on reddit.